DanHodgson12/Sumerata-Designs/README.md

 404 Error Page | Page appears when user enters incorrect URL | Pass Home Button | User is taken to home page as expected | Pass

+### Known Bugs

+There are no known bugs with the website.

+One issue with the 'README' file is that the table of contents seems to auto-fill halfway through manually typing it out, and cannot be adjusted afterwards.
+This means that the title of the file and the table of contents show as clickable links/sections in the table of contents.

 [Back to top &#8682;](#table-of-contents)

 # Finished Product